growlf/cascadesteam/index.md

 ## Events

-*Free.
+See our [Meetup Page](https://meetup.com/cascadesteam) for all scheduled events.
+Most Cascade STEAM events, programs, and activities are *Free.
 Open to everyone.
 All are welcome.
 Family friendly.
-Bring your friends.* See our [Meetup Page](https://meetup.com/cascadesteam) for all scheduled events.
+Bring your friends.*

 ## Community Hub

 Join our [Community Hub](http://hub.cascadesteam.org) to connect virtually with our community for discussion, planning, and virtual events.
 Discord is a free online platform for public and private text, audio, and video chat.

 ## Social Media

+In addition to the [Community Hub](http://hub.cascadesteam.org), we use various online platforms for event management and outreach:

 - [Meetup](https://meetup.com/cascadesteam) to receive event announcements and to RSVP for events.
 - [LinkedIn](https://linkedin.com/company/cascadesteam) to share our activity with your professional network.